1. Home

 Reports received by the Budget and Finance Committee

-Budget and Finance Committee Amendments Matrix
+Budget and Finance Committee Investigatory Public Hearing

 Follow the 25th Navajo Nation Council’s Budget and Finance Committee!